-The working paper begins by outlining the amount of land for different types of industrial land uses that Waikato may need to supply by the year 2045 that was established during Council's 2018 'Blueprint Strategy' work.
+This Report begins by outlining the amount of land for different types of industrial land uses that Waikato may need to supply by the year 2045 that was established during Council's 2018 'Blueprint Strategy' work.

-The first Section sets out the key location, servicing and topography considerations important when identifying suitable land for different industrial land uses.
-It does so from the perspective of business desirability and attraction, accessibility, affordable reticulated services, land development and broader amenity perspectives.
+The next Section sets out the key locational, servicing and topography considerations important when identifying suitable land for different industrial land uses from land development, business attraction, accessibility, affordable reticulated services and broader amenity perspectives.

-The following Sections then provide insights in to what may be the most desirable primary uses and complementary activities for future industrial areas in Huntly/Ohinewai and Taupiri.
+The following Sections then provides insights in to what may be the most desirable primary uses and complementary activities for particular future industrial areas identified for Waikato's new Strategic Plan.